ArchiveBox/docs/Setting-up-Authentication.md

 ## REST API

-The new REST API released in v0.8.0 supports several methods of authentication for convenience.
+The REST API (available starting in v0.8.0) supports several methods of authentication for convenience.

 To see API docs, try endpoints interactively, and see how auth works, visit this URL on your ArchiveBox server:
 [`http://127.0.0.1:8000/api/v1/docs`](http://127.0.0.1:8000/api/v1/docs)